 The New Jim Crow Book Club

 Participate in the New Jim Crow Study Group every second Monday of the month.
-Held at 153 South Pearl Street in The Book Club, at 6:15pm.
+Held at the African American Cultural Center, 135 South Pearl Street, at 6:15pm.